Public Power Week 2021

-Family-friendly activities will include taking a ride in one of KPUB’s bucket trucks, arc & spark demos, line worker tool displays, photo ops with our linemen and more.
+This will be a free community event with family-friendly activities that will include taking a ride in one of KPUB’s bucket trucks, arc & spark demos, line worker tool displays, photo ops with our linemen, face painting and more.

-KPUB will be providing free hot dogs, chips and refreshments on a first-come, first-serve basis, as well as a free t-shirt for the first 100 attendees.
+KPUB will be providing free hot dogs, chips, snow cones from Kona Ice and refreshments on a first-come, first-serve basis, as well as a free t-shirt for the first 100 attendees.

 KPUB wants you and your family to enjoy the experience of seeing our community from a bird’s eye view!

 KPUB bucket truck ride safety precautions